Repairing flood damaged paths after winter 2015

 Help us repair Cat Bells

 Is Cat Bells your favourite fell?
 It holds a special place in the hearts of many of us, but also suffered terribly at the hands of Storm Desmond.
-Emergency repairs were carried out by our Upland Path team in the immediate aftermath of the landslip that ripped through well-loved paths on the popular lower terrace, but with help from Keswick Mountain Festival we are hoping to raise £25,000 to repair and protect Cat Bells for the future.
+Emergency repairs were carried out by our Upland Path team in the immediate aftermath of the landslip that ripped through well-loved paths on the popular lower terrace, but with help from Keswick Mountain Festival and private donors we've already raised £15,000 and we are wtill hoping to hit our target of £25,000 to repair and protect Cat Bells for the future.